aaronmelton/RunRouterCommand/README.md

    * Alter the `default_protocol` variable in the `get_hosts_from_file`
        function to use a different protocol enabled on your router(s).
 2. A valid username/password.
-3. A `routers.lst` file in the same directory as the script which contains a list, one per line, of hostnames or IP addresses the application will then connect to download the running-config.
-4. A `commands.lst` file in the same directory as the script which contains a list of valid commands, one per line, to execute on the router.

 ## Assumptions ##
 1. This application was written for use on Cisco IOS devices and cannot be